mohit5543/interactive-rating-component-main/README.md

 Users should be able to:

-- Enter the bill amount
-- Select a tip percentage
+- Select a rating between 1 to 5
-- Enter the number of people sharing the bill
+- Submit the selected rating
-- See the tip amount and total per person
+- See a thank you message with the selected rating
-- Reset the calculator

 ### Links